Leonard Morris (spy): Early life and family

-Leonard was born in Orange County, Virginia (later Culpeper) to British born merchant William Morris and Elizabeth Stapp.
-Elizabeth's father, Joshua Stapp was of the planter class who regularly conducted business with James Madison Sr. and maintained several tobacco plantations to include one along the James River in the Varina Farms.
-Leonard grew up in Culpeper County, Virginia and his father's land bordered Colonel Henry Field who served as in the House of Burgesses and Aide-de-camp of General Lewis.
-William Morris purchased the land from former colleague Crown Surveyor George Hume, in the mid-1750s who was the mentor of George Washington.
+Leonard was born in Orange County, Virginia (later Culpeper) to British born William Morris and Elizabeth Stapp.
+Elizabeth's father, Joshua Stapp was of the planter class who conducted business with James Madison Sr. and maintained several tobacco plantations to include one along the James River in the Varina Farms.
+Leonard grew up in Culpeper County, Virginia around colonial elites including Colonel Henry Field who served as in the House of Burgesses and Aide-de-camp of General Lewis and George Hume.
 The land was originally granted to land of the late Lt.
 Governor Alexander Spotswood, Hume's first cousin.
 Henry Field was the first cousin of Colonel John Field who died during the Battle of Point Pleasant in 1774, whose land adjoined Henry's on the opposite side.

-Leonard had sixteen children, six by his first wife Margaret Price - John, Meredith, Mary, Sarah, Elizabeth, and Leonard Jr.; and ten children by his second wife Margaret Larkin - Charles, Nancy, Parthenia, Joshua, Hiram, Peter, Andrew, Cynthia, Madison and Dickinson.
+Leonard had sixteen children, six by his first wife Margaret Price: John, Meredith, Mary, Sarah, Elizabeth, and Leonard Jr.; and ten children by his second wife Margaret Larkin (Lykins): Charles, Nancy, Parthenia, Joshua, Hiram, Peter, Andrew, Cynthia, Madison and Dickinson.

 Leonard's daughter Elizabeth married Robert Lewis the granddaughter of John Lewis (cousin of General Andrew Lewis).

-Leonard's brother William Morris Jr served in the Virginia House of Delegates representing Kanawha County.
-Leonard's brother John Morris was a Captain in the County Militia alongside Daniel Boone, John is the father of US Congressman Calvary Morris, and Bishop Thomas Asbury Morris.
-Leonard's nephew (through her sister), John Hansford also served in the Virginia House of Delegates from 1812 - 1818.
+Leonard's brother William Jr "Old Billy" served in the Virginia House of Delegates representing Kanawha County for a single term, until his son replaced him (also named William) beginning in 1796 after William III finished college at Lexington.
+His brother, John was appointed Captain of Kanawha County militia alongside Daniel Boone who served as Colonel, John is the father of US Congressman Calvary Morris, and Bishop Thomas Asbury Morris.
+Leonard's brother Benjamin's son was Achilles Morris, who served as a Lt.
+Col in the Black Hawk War and defeated Abraham Lincoln in the election of 1832.

-Leonard's brother Henry Morris, married Mary Byrd whose extended family included Patrick Henry, and General Andrew Lewis through her mother's side (Margaret Dean).
-In 1756 at Fort Dinwiddie, Mary, her mother and siblings were taken as prisoners of war by the Shawnee during the French and Indian War - her father John Byrd was murdered.
-Her sister Sarah was one of the only family members not captured, and remained under the guardianship of her uncle John Dean and John Stuart (brother in law of Robert Dinwiddie).
-Henry was the only Morris brother to fight in Captain Lewis's company (son of General Andrew Lewis), and witnessed the fall of Colonel Charles Lewis in the Battle of Point Pleasant.
+Leonard's brother Henry Morris, married Mary Bird whose extended family included Patrick Henry, and General Andrew Lewis through her mother's side (Margaret Dean).
+Mary's uncle was Col. Abraham Bird, member of the House of Burgesses.